Melk, Österreich - Things to Do in Melk

 Insider Tips

-Visit Melk Abbey early in the morning or late in the afternoon to avoid tour groups and enjoy better lighting for photography
+Visit Melk Abbey early in the morning or late afternoon to avoid large river cruise groups that typically arrive mid-day

 Explore Activities in Melk